Why is my dog's skin turning purple?

 What causes dogs to experience cyanosis?

-The respiratory system typically plays a role in the conditions that cause cyanosis in dogs.
-These conditions encompass:
+Respiratory issues are typically the cause of cyanosis in dogs.
+These conditions include:

 • Asthma